John Peter Altgeld

-John Peter Altgeld (December 30, 1847 – March 12, 1902) was an American politician and the 20th Governor of Illinois, serving from 1893 until 1897.
-He was the first Democrat to govern that state since the 1850s.
+John Peter Altgeld (December 30, 1847 – March 12, 1902) was an American politician and the 20th governor of Illinois, serving from 1893 until 1897.
+He was the first Democrat to govern that state since the 1850s, and would remain the only one to do so until the 1920s.
 A leading figure of the Progressive movement, Altgeld signed workplace safety and child labor laws, pardoned three of the men convicted in the Haymarket Affair, and rejected calls in 1894 to break up the Pullman strike by force.
 In 1896 he was a leader of the progressive wing of the Democratic Party, opposing President Grover Cleveland and the conservative Bourbon Democrats.
 He was defeated for reelection in 1896 in an intensely fought, bitter campaign.

-Born in Germany, Altgeld grew up on a farm in the American Midwest.
-After a stint in the Union Army as a youth, Altgeld studied law in Missouri, while working as a manual laborer, and became involved in progressive politics.
-Altgeld eventually opened a law practice in Chicago, and became a real estate developer, and local judge before being elected governor.
-Often in poor health, he died at the age of 54, while working in the law office of Clarence Darrow.
+Born in the Duchy of Nassau, Germany, Altgeld grew up on a farm in the American Midwest.
+After a short time in the Union Army as a youth, he studied law in Missouri, while working as a manual laborer, and became involved in progressive politics.
+He eventually opened a law practice in Chicago, becoming a real estate developer, and local judge before being elected governor.
+After his term as governor, he worked in the law office of Clarence Darrow but, often in poor health throughout his life, died at the age of 54.

 Early life

 Altgeld was born in the town of Selters in the German Westerwald, the first son of John P. and Mary Altgeld.
 His parents left Germany when he was three months old, bringing their infant son with them.
 They settled on a farm near Mansfield, Ohio.
 He left home at age 16 to join the Union Army; lying about his age, he enlisted in the 164th Ohio (National Guard) Infantry.
 Altgeld's regiment served in Virginia as a reserve unit, doing labor and reconnaissance, participating in only one skirmish.
 Altgeld himself nearly died of fever.
 He then worked on his father's farm, studied in the library of a neighbor and at a private school in Lexington, Ohio, and for two years taught school.

 After a brief stint in an Ohio seminary, he walked to Missouri and studied to become a lawyer while working on itinerant railroad construction crews.
 Becoming ill from the climate and the labor, Altgeld wandered to Kansas and Iowa before settling as a teacher and farmhand near Savannah, Missouri.
 There, he began to read law at a private law firm and was admitted to the Andrew County bar in 1871.
 He was not educated at any university.
 The university law school at which he would have studied was not even founded until 1872, one year before Altgeld was admitted to the bar.
-In Savannah Altgeld first became involved in politics.
+In Savannah, Altgeld first became involved in politics.
 He served as city attorney and was elected state's attorney, resigning after one year of a two-year term.